 Center for Shipping and Global Logistics

-The Center for Shipping and Global Logistics (CSGL) in cooperation with Hapa-Lloyd was established in 2018 as KLU’s very first research center.
-It is led by Academic Director Prof. Michele Acciaro.
-The purpose of the Center is to combine rigorous academic research with practical experiences and insights in the area of shipping and container transport, to increase the competiveness of the sector and contribute to the development of Hamburg as an international maritime knowledge hub.
+The Center for Shipping and Global Logistics (CSGL) in cooperation with Hapag-Lloyd was established in 2018 as KLU’s very first research center.
+It is led by Academic Director Prof. Dr. Gordon Wilmsmeier.
+The CSGL combines rigorous academic and applied research with practical experiences and insights in container shipping, ports and maritime logistics, to contribute to the future competitiveness industry and to play a key role in developing of Hamburg as an international maritime knowledge hub.

 Center for Sustainable Logistics and Supply Chains